lucashtm/django-old-records/README.md

     old_records = OldRecordsManager()
 ```
-There is also a management command that deletes all old records from all models:
+There is also a management command that deletes all old records from all models with the `old_records` manager:

 `python manage.py delete_old_records`